SelfMagician/Magic/index.md

 -   Poop control by Self.
 [Forever On]
 -   Piss control by Self.
 [Forever On]
 -   Clean and white teeth.
 [Forever On]
--   No copying of Self, Self Avatar, Self Voice by Non-Self.
+-   No copying of Self, Self Avatars, Self Voice by Non-Self.
 [Forever On]
 -   Infinite Energy for Self.
 [Forever On]
 -   Infinite Magic Money for Self.
 [Forever On]
 -   10 watts energy for Dead Self talking in and on Self per day.
 [Forever On]